turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 ### Minting

 Now here's the main function that allow users to mint the NFT.
-NFT itself is just a simple ID with owner.
-The metadata such as image, video or audio usually stored off-chain on [IPFS], [Sia] or even centralized file storage such as [AWS S3].
-Unlike Ethereum, storing data on NEAR is pretty cheap, you can actually store the whole metadata on chain but it will not be covered in this tutorial, you can try it yourself!
+The NFT itself is just a simple ID with owner.
+The metadata such as image, video or audio is usually stored off-chain on [IPFS], [Sia] or even a centralized file storage such as [AWS S3].
+Unlike Ethereum, storing data on NEAR is pretty cheap; you can actually store the whole metadata on chain but it will not be covered in this tutorial, you can try it yourself!

-We at [Paras] are not storing any metadata on-chain, instead we use IPFS Hash as the Token ID.
-There are many design that you can experiment when building your NFTs.
+[Paras](https://paras.id) is not storing any metadata on-chain, instead they use an IPFS Hash as the Token ID.
+There are many designs that you can experiment with when building your NFTs.

 ```typescript
 export function mint_to(owner_id: AccountId): u64 {